 Partitioning the hard drive on your Mac computer will make it possible for you to run multiple operating systems independently without interfering with the smooth operation of the default partition that came with the device.
 Here is a quick tutorial on how to get it done on your own with Apple's disk utility program.

-What we mean by partitioning your Mac hard drive is simply to split it into different systems so as to enable two or more operating system run concurrently on your device.
-For example you can install and a Mac and Window OS on the device or two Mac OS versions on the same device.
-You can also create a partition to backup important files or to organize similar files into separate folders.
-There is quite a lot you can do with new partition creations but let’s stick to Mac hard drives since that is what this article is for.
+What we mean by partitioning your Mac hard drive is simply to split it into different systems so as to enable two or more operating systems to run concurrently on your device.
+For example, you can install and a Mac and Windows OS on the device or two Mac OS versions on the same device.
+You can also create a partition to back up important files or to organize similar files into separate folders.
+There is quite a lot you can do with new partition creations but let's stick to Mac hard drives since that is what this article is for.

 Like I noted already, a partition makes it technologically possible to run two different versions of MAC OS on your device or a Windows OS on a Mac device.
-Without a separate partition, running a Windows OS will not be possible since Windows is an entirely different software.
-If you know how to go about initiating a partition, you will have no trouble implementing two different OS on the same device and in this tutorial we will show you how it is done.
+Without a separate partition, running a Windows OS will not be possible since Windows is entirely different software.
+If you know how to go about initiating a partition, you will have no trouble implementing two different OS on the same device, and in this tutorial, we will show you how it is done.

-Before you start the process, it is important that you backup the data in your hard drive in case of system errors which may lead to data loss.
-The easiest way to back up your data is the use of a backup application.
+Before you start the process, it is important that you back up the data in your hard drive in case of system errors which may lead to data loss.
+The easiest way to back up your data is through the use of a backup application.
 You can also store the backed up data in a separate system if you have another device available for use.

 Finally, make sure there is enough space in your hard disk for the other operating system you intend to Install.
 A disk space of 30GB- 50GB should be enough to complete the process.